Sonoma Wineries to Visit in 2023

 - Who it’s for: People who want to try some unique Italian wine varietals while partaking in pizza on the piazza.

 At VJB Cellars, you’ll be able to taste some hard-to-find Italian varietals.
-If you’ve ever wanted to try Sagrantino, Nebbiolo, Nero d’Avolo, or Tocai Friulano, this is your place.
-In fact, the family produces over 20 types of wine for you to try!
+This is your place if you’ve ever wanted to try Sagrantino, Nebbiolo, Nero d’Avolo, or Tocai Friulano.
+In fact, the family produces over 20 types of wine for you to sip and savor.

 You can even enjoy some delicacies from their Italian marketplace while you sip your wine on the piazza.

 19. Three Sticks Wines Sonoma Winery

 - Why we chose it: Three Sticks has some of the best Chardonnay around.
 You simply can’t miss the Adobe if you’re passing through Sonoma.

 - Who it’s for: History buffs, Chardonnay-lovers, or those looking to add a little Mexican flare to their wine tasting trip.

 Discovering History and Wine at Three Sticks, a Sonoma Winery

 Visiting Three Sticks is like being transported back in time.
 The tasting room rests in the historic Vallejo-Casteñada Adobe, one of the few remaining structures from California’s Mexican Period.